-- 1. Member States shall provide for the measures, procedures and remedies necessary to ensure the availability of civil redress against unlawful acquisition, use and disclosure of trade secrets. - 2.
-The measures, procedures and remedies referred to in paragraph 1 shall: - (a) be fair and equitable; - (b) not be unnecessarily complicated or costly, or entail unreasonable time-limits or unwarranted delays;
+legitimate exercise of their representative functions, provided that such disclosure was necessary for that exercise; (d) for the purpose of fulfilling a non-contractual obligation; deleted; (e) for the purpose of protecting a legitimate interest recognised by Union or national law.
+Chapt er III Measures, procedures and remedies SECTION 1 I GENERAL PROVISIONS Article 5 General obligation 1.
+Member States shall provide for the measures, procedures and remedies necessary to ensure the-availability -of -civil -redress -against -unlawful -acquisition, -use -and disclosure of trade secrets.
+The measures, procedures and remedies referred to in paragraph 1 shall: (a) be fair and equitable; (b) not be unnecessarily complicated or costly, or entail unreasonable time-limits or unwarranted delays;